-Students can be referred for short-term counselling or assessment through members of the College's Student Wellbeing Team.
-Additionally, students are able to self-refer for individual counselling by completing a self-referral form, which is available electronically in the Self-Referral tile on our EmmLink page.
-We also acknowledge that some matters are best supported through families seeking external support.
+Students can be referred for short-term counselling through members of the College's Student Wellbeing Team.
+Additionally, students can self-refer for individual counselling by completing a self-referral form, which is available electronically in the Self-Referral tile on our EmmLink page.
+The service uses a solution focused approach that assists students with their individual needs at a school level, though it is not designed as primary care for more complex issues, for safety issues, or those requiring extended treatment.

-If parents are concerned for their child's wellbeing and would like to explore what supports might be appropriate within the school, they are asked to contact their child's House Leader who can then discuss these concerns with the Student Wellbeing Team.
+If parents/guardians are concerned about their child's wellbeing and would like to explore what supports might be appropriate within the school, they are asked to contact their child's House Leader who can then discuss these concerns with the Student Wellbeing Team.